stormytuna/TheMessageFromRelaySpace/Readme.md

 - Run the game once to setup BepInEx.
 After you close the game, you should see BepInEx has created a folder, `%GAMEROOT%/BepInEx/Plugins`

 Install the mod:
-- Download `TMFRS.dll` from the [releases](https://github.com/stormytuna/TheRelayFromDeepSpace/releases/latest)
+- Download `TRFDS.dll` from the [releases](https://github.com/stormytuna/TheRelayFromDeepSpace/releases/latest)
 - Place the file in the `%GAMEROOT%/BepInEx/Plugins` folder
 - Run the game